Forward-Forward Autoencoder Architectures for Energy-Efficient Wireless Communications: Introduction

 Finally, the BP algorithm leads to several forms of locking mechanisms, the most crucial lying in the backward path, i.e., all layers have to wait until the gradient calculation of their corresponding successor has finished. \cite{jaderbergDecoupledNeuralInterfaces2017a} proposes a framework for decoupling subsets of neural networks using synthetic gradient models to overcome this problem.
 However, this approach carries a processing and memory overhead, as the approximated gradients still need to be tracked and stored.

-To address some of these challenges, several forward-only algorithms have been proposed, mainly motivated by the biological implausibility of BP.
-For instance, Hebbian learning approaches~\cite{journeHebbianDeepLearning2023} are based on different neural plasticity rules.
-In particular, the change of weights between two neural layers is determined by common excitation~\cite{lowelSelectionIntrinsicHorizontal1992} and, thus, does not require any feedback signal.
-Another learning framework, called~\emph{sigprop}~\cite{kohanSignalPropagationFramework2024}, is based on the propagation of a learning signal in parallel to the data path and requires a separate representation of data and label in all hidden dimensions, allowing for a layer-wise training procedure.
+To address some of these challenges, various forward-only algorithms have been proposed, mainly motivated by the biological implausibility of BP.
+However, only a few achieve the same accuracy as BP~\cite{journeHebbianDeepLearning2023}.
+In contrast, more advanced Hebbian learning approaches based on different neural plasticity rules are able to narrow this gap~\cite{journeHebbianDeepLearning2023}.
+In particular, the change of weights between two neural layers is determined by common excitation and, thus, does not require any feedback signal.
+Another learning framework, called~\emph{sigprop}~\cite{kohanSignalPropagationFramework2024}, is based on the propagation of a learning signal in parallel to the data path and requires a separate representation of data and label in all hidden dimensions, allowing for layer-wise training.

 The forward-forward (FF) algorithm~\cite{hinton2022} focuses on a similar yet more general idea that performs two forward passes on the neural network and adjusts its parameters with respect to a goodness metric in each layer.
 Although FF showed inferior performance in comparison to BP during initial experiments on classification tasks using the MNIST and CIFAR-10 datasets~\cite{hinton2022}, it possesses highly appealing properties for applications in communications systems: It does not require a differentiable channel as gradients are not backpropagated through the whole network.
 In addition, the algorithm could be implemented in fully analog, low-power circuits, as it is composed of simple operations.
 Since there is no need to store the derivatives in each layer, it would also operate more efficiently with respect to its memory usage.
 Moreover, it allows for a pipelined training procedure, since layer-wise parameter tuning eliminates the backward lock.
+These beneficial algorithmic properties have recently facilitated the first memristor-based hardware implementation of in-situ FF learning, using $460$ times less energy than comparable ex-situ trained memristive approaches~\cite{renaudineauForwardonlyLearningMemristor2026}.